CHARACTER DESCRIPTIONS of

 Geronte; or Gerontes.

 A French version of Pantalone.
-Though still old, he is usually portrayed as less miserly and instead more ignorant.
+Though still old, he is usually portrayed as less mean or miserly and instead more ignorant or naive.
 19th century costume designs show him as an old man dressed as a gentleman of the late 17th or early 18th century, but with flamboyantly bright red rolled stockings and a variety of unfashionable hats.
 He does not appear to wear a mask.
+His name is from a Greek word meaning elder or old man.

 PRIMARY COMIC TRAIT: Ignorance/stupidity.